UsuJuan/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Exchange the token
 ++++++++++++++++++
-At this point your authorization server redirected the user to a special page on the consumer passing in an :term:`Authorization Code`, a special token the consumer will use to obtain the final access token.
+At this point your autorization server redirected the user to a special page on the consumer passing in an :term:`Authorization Code`, a special token the consumer will use to obtain the final access token.
 This operation is usually done automatically by the client application during the request/response cycle, but we cannot make a POST request from Heroku to your localhost, so we proceed manually with this step.
 Fill the form with the